It's Okay, That's Love: Production

 Screenwriter Noh Hee-kyung and director Kim Kyu-tae said that by realistically exploring characters from a romantic comedy standpoint, their drama also aimed to address the discrimination and social stigma attached to people with mental health issues and other minorities.
-This was Noh and Kim's fourth collaboration; actor ZJo In-sung had previously worked with them on That Winter, the Wind Blows (2013), while actress Gong Hyo-jin had starred in Noh's Wonderful Days (2001).
+This was Noh and Kim's fourth collaboration; actor Zo In-sung had previously worked with them on That Winter, the Wind Blows (2013), while actress Gong Hyo-jin had starred in Noh's Wonderful Days (2001).

 The first read-through was held in April 2014 at an SBS studio in Ilsan, and filming began shortly after.

 At 1:00 a.m. on June 19, 2014, the van Gong Hyo-jin was riding became involved in a three-vehicle rear-end collision with two trucks; she was on her way back to Seoul after filming in Yongin, Gyeonggi Province.
 This resulted in a left arm fracture, a knee injury, and scratches on Gong's face.
 After recuperating, she and co-star Jo In-sung later left for a shoot in Okinawa, Japan where their characters go on a romantic trip.
 Gong's fractured arm was incorporated into the story.